nothing,

 I sit quietly

-and find myself empty, again
+and I find myself empty, again

 nothing, again